Deans named for UB’s three new colleges (08/09/2018)

 Dr. Carol Papp, Dean, College of Health Sciences

-A longtime expert in developing, accrediting, licensing, and leading nursing education programs and nursing education, Dr. Papp has served as Founding Dean of UB School of Nursing since 2015 and for the traditional BSN program in the fall 2016.
+A longtime expert in developing, accrediting, licensing, and leading nursing education programs and nursing education, Dr. Papp has served as Founding Dean of UB School of Nursing since 2015.
 Under her leadership, the School of Nursing attained licensure from the Connecticut Department of Higher Education for an RN to BSN completion program.
-She also secured approval from the Board of Examiners for Nursing and the Connecticut Department of Higher Education, December 2015, for program initiation fall 2016.
-She has published strategies for advancing nursing education.
+It also secured approval from the Board of Examiners for Nursing and the Connecticut Department of Higher Education, December 2015, for program initiation fall 2016.

 Dr. Papp holds a Bachelor of Science in Nursing from St. Anselm’s College, a Master of Science in Counseling from the University of Bridgeport, and a Doctor of Nursing Practice from the Case Western Reserve University Frances Payne Bolton School of Nursing.